mahmoudaboelmagd/mahmoudaboelmagd/README.md

 ---

-> “Code is like humor.
-When you have to explain it, it’s bad.” – Cory House
+<h4 align="center">“Code is like humor.
+When you have to explain it, it’s bad.” – Cory House</h4>